fede183/notes/NotesAWS.md

 - a physical server
 - allows to use your own

-### EC2 dedicated instance-hardware dedicated to you
+### EC2 dedicated instance
+- hardware dedicated to you
 - low level access

 ### EC2 capacity reservations